-The law of defamation protects a person's reputation and good name against communications that are false and derogatory.
-Defamation consists of two torts: libel and slander.
-The main difference between the two is the form in which the defamation occurs.
+The law of defamation protects a person's reputation.
+That means protecting their good name against communications that are false and derogatory.
+Defamation claims consist of two torts: libel and slander.
+The main difference between the two types of defamation is the form in which the defamatory statement occurs.
 Libel consists of any defamation that can be seen, most typically in writing.
-Slander consists of an oral defamatory communications.
+Slander consists of oral (spoken word) defamatory communications.
 The elements of libel and slander are nearly identical to one another.

-At this time, the law governing slander focused on oral statements that were demeaning to others.
+At this time, the legal terms governing slander focused on oral statements that were demeaning to others.
 By the 1500s, English courts treated slander actions as those for damages.
 Libel developed differently, however.
 During Elizabethan times, English printers were required to be licensed by and give a bond to the government.
-This licensing policy was instituted because the printed word was believed to be a significant threat to political stability.
+This licensing policy was created because the printed word was believed to be a threat to political stability.
 Libel included any criticism of the English government, and a person who committed libel committed a crime.

 This English legal background carried over to North America when colonists began to arrive.
-One of the more famous and influential defamation cases in early American history is Zenger’s Case (1735).
+One of the more famous and influential defamation cases in early American history is Zenger's Case (1735).
 John Zenger published a weekly newspaper that was critical of the royally appointed governor of New York.
 The governor had Zenger arrested and tried for seditious libel.
 After considerable uproar, a jury acquitted Zenger of the charge.
-Many legal historians cite Zenger’s Case as establishing the American legal principle that truth is a defense against a charge of libel and slander.
-Before Zenger’s Case, truth was considered to be irrelevant.
+Many legal historians cite Zenger's Case.
+It is known for establishing the American legal principle that truth is a defense against a charge of libel and slander.
+Before Zenger's Case, the truth was considered to be irrelevant.

-The history of Zenger’s Case was remembered for years to come.
-Combined with the colonists’ other experiences with British royal governors, freedom of speech and freedom of the press became a major concern political concern at the time of the American Revolutionary War.
+The history of Zenger's Case was remembered for years to come.
+Freedom of speech and freedom of the press became a major concern political concern at the time of the American Revolutionary War.
 Both of these rights, of course, were included in the Bill of Rights at the beginning of the republic.